2018 Fall KCET Cinema Series Schedule | KCET

 The story centers on the life of a couple (Oscar Isaac and Olivia Wilde) which leads a multigenerational love story spanning both decades and continents, from the streets of New York to the Spanish countryside, and are all connected by a single event.
 The film is written and directed by Dan Fogelman (This is Us, Cars, Danny Collins).

 (SEPTEMBER 18 - theatre dark for Yom Kippur)

 SEPTEMBER 25 A STAR IS BORN WARNER BROS.
 PICTURES

 In a new take on the 1976 film classic, the film stars four-time Oscar nominee Bradley Cooper (American Sniper, American Hustle, Silver Linings Playbook) and multiple award-winning, Oscar-nominated music superstar Lady Gaga, in her first leading role in a major motion picture.
 Cooper helms the drama, marking his directorial debut.
 The cast of also includes Andrew Dice Clay, with Dave Chappelle and Sam Elliott.

-Q&A immediately following with TBD
+Q&A immediately following with editor Jay Cassidy

 OCTOBER 9 WHAT THEY HAD BLEECKER STREET